ARGatUIOWA/ARGatUIOWA.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-We have scheduled our weekly meetings to take place every <span style='color:#B509AC'>Tuesday</span> from <span style='color:#B509AC'>4:30 PM</span> to <span style='color:#B509AC'>6:00 PM</span>.
+We have scheduled our weekly meetings to take place every <span style='color:#B509AC'>Tuesday</span> from <span style='color:#B509AC'>4:30 PM</span> to <span style='color:#B509AC'>6:00 PM</span> at <span style='color:#B509AC'>B11 MLH</span>.
 During these sessions, we will be presenting and discussing papers that encompass a wide range of topics falling under the umbrella of Algorithms and Theoretical Computer Science.
 We extend a warm invitation to all of you to join us in these engaging discussions.
 Kindly make a note of these dates in your calendars if you intend to participate.
 Your presence will be greatly appreciated.

 The focal theme for this semester is "Learning-augmented online algorithms".